jean-marc/diagram/README.md

 	rapper -f scanForRDF=1 example.svg

 It will scan the whole document for any rdf:RDF element and return all the triples.

+Part of the document is created at runtime (components get connected together), if the final document is to be consumed outside the browser, for instance it needs to be printed or included in another document as PS or PDF, it must be made available.
+There are several methods:
+1. `save as' method in the browser (only works in Firefox?)
+2. print to file in the browser
+3. stand-alone rendering (Batik? ...)

 Appendix
 --------